Behind on Auto Payments? You’re Not Alone. Here’s How to Handle It

 - Voluntary Repossession– If you believe that you truly can’t afford your vehicle, working with the lender on a voluntary repossession may allow for some reduction or forgiveness of some fees and costs associated with the repossession.

 Each of these options has pros and cons to consider, including how interest is treated, how much you will owe, and potential impact on your credit score.

 Additionally, even if your auto loan lender won’t work with you, you may find other lenders or creditors that can offer support.
 For example, student loan lenders will often allow forbearance or temporary payment reductions in times of hardship.
 This option may allow you to use those funds to catch up on your late auto loan payments or higher-priority expenses.

 You are not alone.
-Call GreenPath for unbiased, caring support
+Contact GreenPath for unbiased, caring support.

 We are here to help you understand your financial situation, pay off your debt and save money.
 Even if your car has already been repossessed, we can help you understand the process and provide you with additional options or steps that you can take to get your finances where you want them.
 Our financial coaches will help assess your situation, explain the options or solutions available, and help you create a spending plan to meet your goals.